sebyddd/releases-ios/README.md

 $ pod install
 ```

 These instructions will setup your local CocoaPods environment for access to the Layer releases repository and import LayerKit into your project.
+Once this has completed, test your installation by referring to the [Verifying LayerKit Configuration]() section below.

 #### Framework Installation